 modem.img.
 Here it is if you’d like to do this yourself.
 I even added an (untested) Android 11/12 mode.

 It’s unfortunate that the C-band towers near me aren’t great.
-The max I’ve gotten was 350 mbps download.
-I’ll update this if I ever get higher speeds.
+The max I’ve gotten so far is 350 mbps download.